-Because of its characterization, retorsion seems to be the most practicable legal functional response in case of non-attributable cyber election interference.
+Because of its characterization, retorsion seems to be the most practicable, legal, functional response in case of non-attributable cyber election interference.

-The so-called 'active defence strategies', consisting of cyber-operations - including those of a preventative nature - that the target State may resort to without having previously assessed the attribution of the interference to another State, can be considered a form of retorsion60.
+The so-called "active defence strategies," consisting of cyber operations-including those of a preventative nature-that the target state may resort to without having previously attributed interference to another state, can be considered a form of retorsion.
+[60]

-Such activities can be allowed owing to the fact that these kinds of measures should never reach the threshold of unlawful conduct, as they are limited to striking the systems from which the attack has been launched in order to avoid damage within the territory of the target State61.
-Indeed, as they are focused on impeding damage by the incoming cyber-operations, they should be considered an instrument available to States to ensure the integrity of their territories and the security of their population within the exercise of their sovereign powers.
+Such activities can be allowed, owing to the fact that these kinds of measures should never reach the threshold of unlawful conduct as they are limited to striking the systems from which the attack has been launched in order to avoid damage within the territory of the target state.
+[61] Indeed, as they are focused on impending damage by the incoming cyber operations, they should be considered an instrument available to states to ensure the integrity of their territories and the security of their population within the exercise of their sovereign powers.
+[62]

-The lawfulness of retorsions depends on the relation between means and ends which, if imbalanced (e.g. when a State interrupts the supply of vital goods to another State only with the aim of exercising coercion in matters of its domestic jurisdiction), pushes the retorsion beyond the threshold of lawfulness62.
+The lawfulness of retorsion depends on the relation between means and ends which, if imbalanced (e.g., when a state interrupts the supply of vital goods to another state only with the aim of exercising coercion in matters of its domestic jurisdiction), pushes the retorsion beyond the threshold of lawfulness.